Edwardsburgh/Cardinal: New Wexford

 In the beginning of the 1800s, before formal schooling was introduced to the area, it was recorded that some of the wealthy settlers of New Wexford paid a woman named Ann Drummond, to tutor their children.
 According to the records, Miss Drummond was paid around 9 shillings for 4 months of private tutoring in 1824.
 Prior to 1860, little else is known about formal education practices in New Wexford, however it is believed that students would have likely walked into the town of Prescott to attend school.
-In 1860, seven lots of land were chosen to become New Wexford's first official school, S.S. #1.
+In 1860, seven lots of land were chosen to become New Wexford's first official school, S.S.
+No. 1.
 Early records for this school are unclear, the earliest records are from 1899, forty years after the school was established.
-The first records show that around 20-30 students enrolled in the school, and dates in which the school was closed or postponed and the reasons why; during the year 1899, the school was closed twice – once for rain, and once for the death of a student named Aggie Manion and her father.
+The first records show that around 20–30 students enrolled in the school, and dates in which the school was closed or postponed and the reasons why; during the year 1899, the school was closed twice – once for rain, and once for the death of a student named Aggie Manion and her father.

 New Wexford as seen along Ontario Highway 2 looking east.

 New Wexford's most infamous landmark was formerly an old railway overpass across Ontario Highway 2 with low clearance that frequently caused problems for large transports commuting from Kingston to Montreal, and was the cause of many accidents.
 Locally, the overpass was referred to as "The Subway", and was built to connect the CPR tracks to Prescott's coal yards, west of the village.
 Before Highway 401 was built, Ontario Highway 2 was the main corridor between Kingston and Montreal, and despite clear marking of the 10 ft clearance, many truck drivers sheared off their roofs, or became wedged under the overpass causing traffic congestion.
 According to local lore, a truck transporting chickens once collided with The Subway and the chickens were subsequently freed, resulting in a village-wide round-up of the escaped birds.
 The Subway was dismantled in March 1973.